Same Day Smile

 Dr. Gardner has performed computer-guided dentistry for several years and teaches the technique in his lectures.

 The Initial clinical evaluation

-This phase involved understanding the problem, making a diagnosis based on clinical exam and x-rays and discussion of the treatment options.
+This phase involved understanding the problem, making a diagnosis based on a clinical exam and x-rays, and discussion of treatment options.

 A formal printed plan is reviewed by the patient and doctor.

 A duplicate scanning denture is constructed.
 This device mimics the prototype denture.

 A CT scan of the patients’ jaw wearing the scanning denture is completed.
 Following the patient scan, a second scan is performed on the denture alone.

 Virtual surgery can be performed on the 3D image and Dr. Gardner likes to compare this virtual software to that of playing a video game.
 The file from this virtual surgery is then transmitted through the internet for the fabrication of the surgical guide.

 At a robotics facility, the data files containing the surgical plan are used to three-dimensionally reconstruct the patients’ jaws.
 A special surgical guide is then constructed to assist the surgeon with implant installation.
 The guide and all necessary surgical components are carefully packaged and express shipped to Northshore Restorative and Dental Implants Center.

 Using the surgical guide and the models of the jaws, the final set of teeth are fabricated in the laboratory.